-This clear glass ornament idea is inspired by a ship in a bottle.
-You can create any type of scene inside your ornament with a little patience and a pair of tweezers.
-Map out the type of scene you want to create outside of your ornament first.
-Then, using your pliers and some tacky glue, slowly drop your elements into place.Continue to 6 of 11 below.
+This display of perched snowbirds is inspired by a ship in a bottle.
+You can create any scene inside your ornament with a little patience and a pair of tweezers.
+First, map out the idea you want to create outside of your ornament.
+Then, using a set of long tweezers and some tacky glue, slowly drop your elements into place.Continue to 6 of 11 below.

 06 of 11

 Turn your ornament into a practical gift by filling it with something the recipient can use.
 Just make sure before you fill it with yummy edibles that you thoroughly wash (and dry) the ornament.
 Besides hot cocoa, you can fill it with bath salts, stuff it with M&Ms or other candies, or insert loose leaf tea.

 Hot Cocoa Mix Ornaments from The Spruce CraftsContinue to 7 of 11 below.